-COVID-19 has proven to businesses across the globe that large-scale enterprise-wide remote work is not only feasible and if done right can be a source of competitive advantage.
-As lockdown measures are eased and businesses adapt to the post-pandemic new normal, workforce will be more distributed than ever and so will be the workplace with some employees opting to work remotely, some returning to the offices, and rest embracing a hybrid work model.
+COVID-19 has shown businesses across the globe that enterprise-wide remote work is not only feasible, but it can also be a source of competitive advantage.
+As lockdown measures are eased and businesses adapt to the new normal, organizations will need a solution that can meet the demands of remote and hybrid working models.

 The Pulse approval management feature allows leaders to view and process pending approvals from management and employees.
 Approval list view supports filtering to narrow the scope of work, with self-prioritization or assigned priorities to ensure urgent approval requests are addressed on time.

 Projects, tasks, and sub-tasks can be assigned to users with deadlines and dependencies to improve engagement and productivity.
 Leaders can follow up on the projects, tasks, and sub-tasks they assign, ensuring all project milestones and timelines are met.
 This includes a list view for all pending follow-ups, historic visualized reporting for past follow-ups, and a dedicated dashboard to monitor workflows.